go-semantic-release/hooks-goreleaser/goreleaser/www/docs/ci/gitlab.md

 be an API token with `api` scope for a user that has access to the project.
 This variable should be masked and optionally protected if the job will only run on protected branches and tags.

+!!! warning
+    If you use a project access token, make sure to set `use_package_registry` to `true` as well, otherwise it might not work.

 See [Quick Start](https://goreleaser.com/quick-start/) for more information on GoReleaser's environment variables.